yukiarimo/yuna-ai/README.md

 ### Installation
 To install Yuna AI, follow these steps:
 1. Install git-lfs, python3, pip3, and other dependencies.
-2. Better to use Anaconda with python (venv is not recommended)
+2. Better to use Anaconda with Python (venv is not recommended)
 3. Clone the Yuna AI repository to your local machine using `git clone https://github.com/yukiarimo/yuna-ai.git`. (or download the ZIP file and extract it, but it's not recommended)
 4. Open the terminal and navigate to the project directory.
-5. Run the installation and startup script with the command `python menu.py`.
-More sure you have the `webbrowser` module installed.
+5. Run the installation and startup script with the `python menu.py` command.
+Make sure you have the `webbrowser` module installed.
 If not, install it using `pip install webbrowser` or `pip3 install webbrowser`.
 If any issues occur, please run `pip install {module}` or `pip3 install {module}` to install the required dependencies.
 6. Follow the on-screen instructions to install the required dependencies
 7. Install the required dependencies (pipes and the AI model files).